Tiyasha29/drive-tutorial/README.md

 - [ ] Move folder open state to url
 - [ ] Add auth
 - [ ] Add file uploading

+## Note from 28-8-2025

+Just finished up connecting database, next steps:

+- [ ] Update schema to show files and folders
+- [ ] Manually insert examples
+- [ ] Render them in the UI
+- [ ] Push and make sure it all works